SESMG/SESMG/docs/structure_of_energy_system/structure.rst

 **Absorption Heat Transformers**

-At this point this function implies the modeling
+At this point this function implies the modeling of an absorption chiller.
+An absorption chiller object contains a high temperature heat source, the necessary connection bus and a transformer object, that describes the absorption chiller.
+The heat source could be waste heat for example.
+The efficiency of the absortion chiller is described by the Coefficient of Performance (COP).

+The absorption heat transformers are implemnted by using  `"oemof.thermal" <https://github.com/oemof/oemof-thermal>`_ .

 Links
 =================================================